Updated: Jan 12

 Aspen Grove borders the national forest on the South side and state land on the North side.
 Translation south of the road and toward Timpanogos is National forest where no motorized vehicles or snowmobiles are allowed, state land north of the road snowmobilers are welcome to ride.

 So if you are looking for a place where you can escape the smoggy air in the valley and do a little skiing, snow shoeing, snowmobiling or whatever else you like to do in the snow give the Aspen grove area a try.
 As always feel free to leave any questions or comments at the end of this blog or send me an email at DustinACook@gmail.com.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 And don’t forget to get outside and have some fun!